Back to blog

 But what exactly is a LinkedIn InMail?
 Let's take a closer look.

-A LinkedIn InMail is a message that LinkedIn members can send to one another, regardless of whether they are connected to the site.
+A LinkedIn InMail is a message that LinkedIn members can send to one another, regardless of whether they are connected to each other on LinkedIn.

 Keep in mind LinkedIn InMails are a premium-only feature.